laravel-enso/documentation/docs/backend/activity-log.md

 The front end assets that utilize this api are present in the [ui](https://github.com/enso-ui/ui) package.

+For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

 [![Watch the demo](https://laravel-enso.github.io/activitylog/screenshots/bulma_051_thumb.png)](https://laravel-enso.github.io/activitylog/videos/bulma_activity_log.mp4)

 <sup>click on the photo to view a short demo in compatible browsers</sup>